cboling/omci/README.md

 The following would be 'nice' to have but are not necessary for initial code release
  - Extended message support
  - MIC Encode/Decode support

+## Create requests
+Currently the OMCI parser does not decode the default Set-By-Create attribute values from the ITU document.
+So for attributes that do not have a default of zero, you must specify the defaults if you use the 'meframe.go' routine to create a CreateRequest for a specific Managed Entity Instance.